earendil/cx-interview-questions/assignment.md

 ### Behavior

 * A basket can contain zero or more products.
-* A basket is mutable - that is to say products an be added to it.
+* A basket is mutable - that is to say products can be added to it.
 * An empty basket has a sub-total, discount and total each of zero.
 * Baskets cannot have a negative price.
 * The discount and therefore the total price is determined by the contents of the basket, the undiscounted price of the goods and the applicable offers.